 The forest width was changed with fixed tree density of 0.226 trees/m2 and the tree density was changed with fixed forest width of 100 m.
 Tsunami forces F^{maxB} , F^{maxC} and F^{maxD} at points B, C and D decrease as the forest width and tree density increase due to mainly decrement of velocity with increase of forest resistance.
-On the other hand, the tsunami force F^{maxA} at point A is enhanced greatly but behaves in different ways by the forest width or tree density increases to an extreme value corresponding to a rigid forest with the infinite density at the fixed point, while the tsunami force with the increase of forest width increases at first and then decreases to 0 finally because of the moving point.
+On the other hand, the tsunami force F^{maxA} at point A is enhanced greatly but behaves in different ways by the forest width or tree density.
+This difference could be understood by the fact that the tsunami force with the increase of tree density increases to an extreme value corresponding to a rigid forest with the infinite density at the fixed point, while the tsunami force with the increase of forest to 0 finally because of the moving point.
 The enhancement of tsunami force at point A with the increase of density and width is due to the increase of velocity at the gap exit in spite of decrease of inundation depth as explained as the followings.